It Takes Two (or More): Oregon’s Multiple Jobholders in 2018August 27, 2019

 Oregonians More Likely to Work Multiple Jobs

-Economic conditions certainly affect whether or not an individual works more than one job, but there is no clear association between the multiple-jobholding rate and the business cycle.
+Economic conditions can certainly affect whether or not an individual wants or needs to work more than one job, but there is no clear association between the multiple-jobholding rate and the business cycle.
 That is because fewer jobs are available during recessions, right when more people need a second job to help meet their expenses.
 During expansions, increased income and looser credit constraints mean fewer people need a second job to meet expenses.
-These factors seem to cancel each other out on the whole, which is why multiple job holding rates don’t rise or fall significantly with the business cycle.
+These factors seem to cancel each other out on the whole, which is why multiple jobholding rates don’t rise or fall significantly with the business cycle.

 Reasons for Working More than One Job